MrStarman18/JustinTAlexander-AWebsite/content/posts/Snogbert/Snogbert.md

 ![main](/JustinTAlexander-AWebsite/images/SnogbertMain.png)

 # Description
-"Legends tell of a mystical die named Snogbert...
+"Legends tell of a die named Snogbert...
 Does he have infinite sides, or only one?"

 *Snogbert* is a 2D platformer with characteristics of the roguelike/roguelite and arcade genres.
 It stars Snogbert–a mythical infinite-sided die–and his quest to return home after falling into a cave network inhabited by other sentient dice.